Phonemic recalibration during literacy acquisition

-This proposal provides the first systematic investigation of phonemic recalibration during literacy acquisition, and will provide important insight for pragmatic research and theoretical accounts of language perception and production and phonemic recalibration.
-This project will also have major implications for the clinical field (theories and remediation of dyslexia and deafness) and for social policies and education (bilingualism, spoken and written language teaching).
+Does reading acquisition reshape our phonemic inventory?
+To show it does, the EU-funded ReadCalibration project will investigate the time course and fine-grained properties of this recalibration.
+It is the first systematic investigation of phonemic recalibration during literacy acquisition.
+The findings will provide important insight for pragmatic research and theoretical accounts of language perception and production and phonemic recalibration.
+The project, which will merge two research fields (reading acquisition and phonemic recalibration), will demonstrate that phonemic representations become more stable and less dispersed during the process of learning to read.
+Project outcomes will have major implications for the clinical field (theories and remediation of dyslexia and deafness) and for social policies and education.

 Call for proposal